borealbirds/ring-of-fire/docs/species/HOWR/index.md

 subtitle: Troglodytes aedon
 ---

-The population size of House Wren (Troglodyte familier) in the Ring of Fire region was 0.037 (0.02, 0.055) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of House Wren (<div>Troglodyte familier</div>) in the Ring of Fire region was 0.037 (0.02, 0.055) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps